vinceallenvince/soundbed/README.md

 ##Configure

 By default, a SoundBed player creates two Web Audio [Oscillator](http://webaudio.github.io/web-audio-api/#the-oscillatornode-interface) nodes and cycles their frequencies in opposite directions inside an [RequestAnimationFrame](https://developer.mozilla.org/en-US/docs/Web/API/window.requestAnimationFrame) loop.
-Each frame it maps [Perlin noise](http://en.wikipedia.org/wiki/Perlin_noise) to a minimum/maximum range to determine the frequency.
+In each frame the player maps [Perlin noise](http://en.wikipedia.org/wiki/Perlin_noise) to a minimum/maximum range to determine the frequency.
+It also cycles the overall volume using the Perlin values.

 You can pass the following options when initializing a Player.

- *    perlin (default = true)
+ *    *perlin* (default = true)

       When set to true, the oscillators' frequencies cycle via Perlin noise.

- *    reverb
+ *    *reverb*

       Reverb level.
 Valid values are 0 - 5 and map to the following: